>This post originally appeared at TNR.com.

 Like Sandler, the rest of the cast is loose and persuasive--in many cases, presumably, because they are playing aspects of themselves: the up-and-coming comic; the actress taking a break to raise her kids.
 (Mann and Apatow are married and, as in Knocked Up, the actresses playing her daughters are their real-life progeny, Maude and Iris.)
 The one exception, perhaps, is Rogen, who seems out of place at times--though only at times--as the movie's innocent conscience.
 Rogen is attempting to transition from a career playing rotund slobs to a more conventional leading manhood and, whatever his ultimate destination, he's not quite there yet.

 The movie, too, feels like the work of an artist in transition, an attempt by Apatow to see how far he can push his foul-mouthed bromances toward earnest drama before finally having to let go of the dick jokes.
 The answer is pretty far, but in the end perhaps not far enough.
 Funny People is Apatow's most mature work to date and, I think, his best, a film that acknowledges that deep-seated problems are seldom amenable to easy solutions.
 But to a greater extent even than his earlier offerings, it is an uneasy hybrid, a merging of forms--the scatological and the didactic, the broadly comic and the acutely observed--that will never truly be in harmony.
 Hard as Apatow may try to blur the distinction, one day he will have to accept the eternal dichotomy first observed by the Peter Paul Candy Company: Sometimes you feel like a nut.
 Sometimes you don't.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.

-Christopher Orr is a senior editor and film critic at The Atlantic.
+Christopher Orr is a contributing writer at The Atlantic.